 Model poses differ in the industry depending on the niche that you are aiming towards.
 The common trait that runs across all areas is an air of confidence and self assurance that jumps from each image.

-Strong delivery is extremely important when posing for a photographer demonstrating your professionalism and experience within the industry.
+Strong delivery is extremely important when posing for a professional photographer demonstrating your experience within the industry.
 Do not become complacent and constantly improve by practising and perfecting those bank of poses that work well.
 A clean, neat line is much preferred by designers to promote their clothing.

-We’ve collated 50 poses along with modelling tips on how to create each position.
-Each tip is aimed at a specific niche along with photography to explain each pose.
+For a more in-depth guide we’ve collated 50 go-to poses along with modelling tips on how to create each position.
+Each tip is aimed at a specific niche along with fashion photography to explain each basic pose.
 Our ultimate guide will guide you on where to place your model hands, legs and head.

 How to Master Commercial Poses

 Catalogue and commercial modelling demands basic poses that are simple and minimal eliminating exaggeration.
 A simple bend of the knee, hand on hip or step to the side will usually suffice.
 It is essential to not distract from the clothing when delivering a strong range of different poses.
 In this sector less is certainly more.

 Hold your physique as straight as possible with a good posture to avoid slumping and slouched positions that will not promote the clothing well and may create unwanted ripples.
 Smooth, slender lines will be perceived well in a commercial advert or catalogue product / campaign shot enhanced by an elongated neck, shoulders back and tilt of the head.
 Happy, smiley facial expressions are also perceived well by professional photographers in this niche.

 - Stand slightly diagonal, bring hair over to the right, lift your right arm to your touch hair and look to the camera.

 2. Cross your arms loosely at your waist, stand sideways slightly bending your left knee, twist your torso to face the front and tilt your head to the right.